abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 The same year I started learning Rust, I encountered another powerful idea: pure functions.
 A pure function is a function which:

-- doesn’t *use* any values in the system other than its arguments—including global data or even doing things like writing to the console
+- only has access to its arguments—which means it:
+    - cannot access global state
+    - does not have access to *global* functions like `console.log`

+    It can receive all sorts of things as arguments, including other functions, and it can *return* all sorts of things, including other functions—but its arguments are the *only* things it can work with.

-- doesn’t mutate any values in the system, period
+- cannot *mutate* values in the system, period
+    - not even its own arguments: it can only  hand back a copy with some transformation applied
-- doesn’t have any internal state.
+    - not global state… because it doesn’t have access to it!

-In short: it’s just a straight line from input to output.
 “Purity” here is like in chemistry, where a pure solution has nothing extra added in besides the ingredients you specified.

-Since pure functions don’t have any state, and since they don’t touch anything but their arguments, they give you the same results every time.
+This has a number of benefits:

+- Pure functions are stateless, and they never *directly* affect the rest of the system.
+In short: it’s just a straight line from input to output: given the same arguments, pure functions give you the same results—every time.
 So when you’re looking at a given function invocation, if it’s a *pure* function, you don’t have to think about anything anywhere else in the system to figure out what that function will do.

-You also know that when you hand a pure function some data, it won’t mutate that data, because it can’t: then it wouldn’t be pure.
-It can only hand back a copy with some transformation applied.
+You don’t even have to look at *local* state, because it doesn’t have any!

+- You don’t worry about mutation anymore, because there is none!

-Last but not least, you get a property called ‘referential transparency’, which just means that you could just replace calling the function with the value the function returns, and the program would behave exactly the same way.
+- Last but not least, you get a property called ‘referential transparency’, which just means that you could just replace calling the function with the value the function returns, and the program would behave exactly the same way.
 Think of it like math: anywhere you have “3 + 4” in any equation, you can replace it with “7” and it’s the same thing.

 When you’re using a language like Haskell or Elm or Idris which enforces functional purity *everywhere*, every single function in your program has these properties.
-Functional programming enthusiasts often talk about how purity lets you “reason about your code,” and I think they’re right.
+Now, you might also wonder “But how do you *do* anything with that?” and that’s a good question, but suffice it to say there are answers, which they involve isolating those *effects* on the rest of the world.
+For today, though, I want to focus on a claim functional programming enthusiasts often make: that purity lets you “reason about your code” because it gives you these nice properties (and more).
+I think they’re right!
 But what is “reasoning about your code?”

 ## Local Reasoning